 To apply to the department as a prospective Speech and Hearing Science major, you must have a minimum of 30 semester hours with at least a “C” average overall (2.0).
-In addition, you must have completed CDS 151, 286, and 288 with a combined grade point average (GPA) of 2.5 or better.
+In addition, you must have completed CDS 151 and 286 with a C- or better.

 Requirements for Graduation - Speech and Hearing Science (SHS)